apaz-cli/apaz-cli.github.io/blog/Safety.md

 ## How can our tooling help?

-## Actionable Advice About Safety:
+## Actionable advice about safety: